PitcherAG/vue-tools/docs/debug/windows.md

 ## Installing Root Certificate (macOS)

-We need to add the root certificate to any laptops, desktops, tablets, and phones that will be accessing your HTTPS sites.
+We need to add the root certificate to any laptops, desktops, tablets, and phones that will be accessing our HTTPS sites.
 This can be a bit of a pain, but the good news is that we only have to do it once.
 Once our root certificate is on each device, it will be good until it expires.

 ### Adding the Root Certificate to macOS Keychain